 Our firm operates on a contingency fee basis, allowing accident victims access to the legal system and justice.
 There is never a fee unless we recover compensation for you.

-We communicate clearly and proactively with our personal injury clients, always keeping them up-to-date on the status of their claim.
+Our Atlanta bicycle accident attorneys communicate clearly and proactively with our personal injury clients, always keeping them up-to-date on the status of their claims.

 We are not intimidated by large insurance companies and will fight for your right to fair compensation, even if it means going to trial.